AthanorLabs/atomic-swap/docs/rpc.md

 ### `swap_cancel`

 Attempts to cancel an ongoing swap.
+Note that depending on the swap's stage, it may not be possible to cancel the swap and receive a refund.

 Parameters:
-- `id`: id of the swap to refund
+- `id`: id of the swap to cancel.

 Returns:
 - `status`: exit status of the swap.